 Taking a gap year

-As a deaf young person, taking a gap year and travelling in general is a great way to increase your confidence, make new friends and learn more about the world.
+As a deaf young person, taking a gap year to travel, work or volunteer is a great way to increase your confidence, make new friends and learn more about the world.
 It can also bring specific challenges.

 What can I do on a gap year?